Teaching Load Policy

 Year: For the purposes of this policy, a ‘year’ refers to the period beginning on September 1 and ending on August 31, except where specifically noted otherwise.

-External Funds: For a given faculty member, 'external funds' refers to the sum of his/her single-PI grants or contracts and all portions of multi-PI grants or contracts credited to him/her, excluding all internal funding.
-The funds must be applicable to the period specified in Table 1, and only new funds awarded during this period or the 12 months preceding it may be included.
+External Funds: For a given faculty member, ‘external funds’ refers to the sum of his/her single-PI grants or contracts and all portions of multi-PI grants or contracts credited to him/her, excluding all internal funding.
+Only the funds spent during the periods specified in Table 1 will be counted.
 A faculty member will get credit within this policy for funds generated by a subordinate (e.g., research scientist, postdoc) if the acquisition of those funds resulted from the guidance and mentorship of the faculty member.

 Peer Reviewed Publications: In this document the term ‘peer reviewed publications’ refers to publications in scholarly, peer-reviewed journals with publication dates in the period specified in Table 1.
 Publications designated as ‘in press’ by the end of the specified period will not be included in the count.
 Other scholarly publications (e.g., book chapters, monographs, etc.) with publication dates during the specified period may be included in the count at the Head’s discretion.